cupumelody/Kubernetes-End-to-End-project-on-EKS/README.md

      kubectl get nodes
      ```

-## 2.3 Preparing Networking and Security Groups for EKS

 Before launching an EKS cluster, you need to prepare the networking and security groups to ensure proper communication and security within the cluster: